|Value||Eligibility||Open date||Close date|

 Established in 2021, the Engineering Undergraduate Merit Scholarship School of Chemical and Biomolecular Engineering has been generously funded by the Faculty of Engineering to encourage and assist students commencing an undergraduate degree in the School of Chemical and Biomolecular Engineering.

 a.
-Established in 2021, this Scholarship has been generously funded by the Faculty of Engineering to encourage and assist students commencing an undergraduate degree in the Faculty of Engineering at the University of Sydney.
+Established in 2021, this Scholarship has been generously funded by the Faculty of Engineering to encourage and support domestic students commencing an undergraduate degree in the Faculty of Engineering at the University of Sydney.

 b.
 An allocated number of scholarships will be offered to candidates in each school across the Faculty of Engineering including students who enrol in Bachelor of Engineering Honours (Flexible First Year).
 This allocation will be driven by the strategic priorities of the Faculty and is subject to change.